suddi/intro-to-react/topics/what-makes-react-special/PITCHME.md

 ### React uses a virtual DOM

-- React maintains it's own copy of the DOM |
+- React maintains its own copy of the DOM |
 - Only changes are sent to the browser to be updated |

 +++